maria-ines-silva/my_portfolio/README.md

 #### Publications

 Silva, Maria Inês and Martins, Rui and Sequeira, Vera and Silva, Dina and Farias, Inês and Assis, Carlos A. and Gordo, Leonel Serrano and Vieira, Ana Rita, Struggling with Fish Age: A Comparative Analysis of Otolith Preparation Techniques to Unravel Age and Growth of Boarfish, Capros Aper (Linnaeus, 1758).
-Available at SSRN:[https://ssrn.com/abstract=4703327](https://ssrn.com/abstract=4703327) or [http://dx.doi.org/10.2139/ssrn.4703327](http://dx.doi.org/10.2139/ssrn.4703327)
+Available at [https://www.nature.com/articles/s41598-024-71209-5](https://www.nature.com/articles/s41598-024-71209-5)

+#### Conference communications

+**Turning the tables: Can boarfish become the next sustainable fishery for the Portuguese coast?** - X Iberian Congress of Ichthyology, Vic, Spain, June 2024

+**Unlocking potential: Leveraging no-value bycatch species into new opportunities** - X Iberian Congress of Ichthyology, Vic, Spain, June 2024

-#### Posters and Science Communication Material
+#### Conference Posters

-**Ciências Research & Innovation Day (October 2023)**
+**From the Pliocene to present: diversification, gene flow and selection in European sardine’s mitogenomes** Presented at the 2024 Ciencias Research & Innovation Day

+**Estimation of corporate’s effects on species abundance based on ecological processes** Presented at the 20th Conference on Complex Systems (CCS2024) at the University of Exeter (UK)

-TUNAPRINT: Molecular identification of canned tuna in Portugal from the project TUNAPRINT|the tuna behind the can
+**TUNAPRINT: Molecular identification of canned tuna in Portugal** Presented at the 2023 Ciencias Research & Innovation Day
 ![poster tunaprint](images/ciencias_research_day_poster.png)

+#### Outreach & Science Communication

 **European Researcher's Night 2023 "Science for All - Sustainability and Inclusion" (September 2023)** From the Ice Age to the plate: the genetic journey of our fishery resources